mldangelo/personal-site/src/data/about.md

 I started looking for a job in my last year of college and landed in [Futuristic Simplified Computing Pvt.
 Ltd](https://www.fsc.co.in/) as a web developer for 1 year & 9 months.
 In 2019 I joined [Studio137 Digital Media Solutions](https://studio137.co.za/) based in South Africa as a Fullstack Web Developer for 2 years & 5 months.
 \
 \
-Recently, I worked as a **Senior Fullstack Web Developer** at [**Fiverr International Limited**](https://www.fiverr.com/himanshu_arora1) for 1 year 4 months where I help my clients to solve their challenges with gratifying and meaningful Fullstack Development.
+Recently, I worked as a **Senior Fullstack Web Developer (TOP RATED SELLER)** at [**Fiverr International Limited**](https://www.fiverr.com/himanshu_arora1) for 1 year 9 months where I help my clients to solve their challenges with gratifying and meaningful Fullstack Development.
 Also I work as a freelancer at [**Fiverr International Limited**](https://www.fiverr.com/himanshu_arora1) since 2019.
 \
 \